Here are some common questions about our services. If you have other questions, please feel free to call us at 281-283-2580.

 If it is necessary to cancel a session, clients are requested to provide at least 24 hours’ notice.
 Excessive cancellations or failure to provide notice of a cancellation deprives other clients of therapy services and negatively affects the therapy process and your progress.
 Excessive cancellations may result in restrictions on service.

 If you are unable to attend your appointment for any reason, you must call to reschedule before the starting time of your appointment.
 If you do not notify us of an absence prior to the appointment twice, you will be charged a $25 fee which must be paid before your next appointment or a payment plan arrangements must be made.
 If you miss three times without canceling, we will have to discuss a referral for outside services or other appropriate alternative arrangements with you.

 If you are going to be late to an appointment please call and notify the office.
 It may be necessary to reschedule your appointment.

-The psychiatry clinic is currently scheduled on Thursday mornings.
-In order to avoid a late cancellation fee, you must cancel your appointment by 6pm on the previous Tuesday.
+The psychiatry clinic is currently scheduled on Fridays.
+In order to avoid a late cancellation fee, you must cancel your appointment by 6pm on the previous Wednesday.
 That will allow enough time for another student to be scheduled in the time slot you vacate.
 If you do not show up for your appointment, without calling us to cancel before your scheduled appointment time, you will be charged a no-show fee equal to the entire cost of the psychiatrist’s time.
 After three no-shows, or a combined total of five no-shows and late cancellations, you forfeit your eligibility to see the psychiatrist on campus, and will be referred to psychiatric services in the community.

 In order to cancel or reschedule an appointment, please call us at 281-283-2580 and speak with the front desk staff and they can take a message and inform your therapist.